Does Exercise Increase Metabolism? – Science Backed Research Says Yes

 Incorporating dips into your workout is the one of the many ways of ensuring that you don’t miss your upper body.
-They’re the perfect exercise for circuit or interval training, and will help you build your chest, arms, shoulders, and burn lots of energy in the process.
+They’re the perfect exercise for circuit or interval training, and will help you build your hands-they make for a great long head bicep exercise, or when you want to train your shoulders after chest day.
+Besides, you get to burn lots of energy in the process.

-Squats are one of the important exercises that you can perform as you’ll be focusing on building up your quads and glutes as well as burning a very large amount of energy in the process.
+Squats are one of the important exercises that you can perform as you’ll be focusing on building bigger quads and glutes as well as burning a very large amount of energy in the process.
 I recommend that you mix it up by trying dumbbell or kettlebell squats too.

 Mountain climbers are a great exercise to get your heart rate up while working the midriff.
 Keeping a steady position throughout your upper body while driving your knees underneath you in and out requires a lot of strength and stability.